Chris-Tollan/Iconic-UK-Football-Stadiums/README.md

 ### Media

 - All images were obtained from Google Images with advanced search settings being used to ensure the images used are fully available for reuse and that there was no copyright infringement.
+- Images were then reduced in file size using - https://cloudconvert.com/

 ### Acknowledgements